-- The Contracting Parties shall provide mutual assistance, in accordance with the provisions of this Treaty, in connection with the investigation, prosecution, and prevention of offenses, and in proceedings related to criminal matters. - 2.
-Assistance shall include: - (a) taking the testimony or statements of persons; - (b) providing documents, records, and articles of evidence; - (c) locating or identifying persons; - (d) serving documents; - (e) transferring persons in custody for testimony or other purposes; - (f) executing requests for searches and seizures; - (g) assisting in proceedings related to immobilization and forfeiture of assets; restitution; collection of fines; and - (h) any other form of assistance not prohibited by the laws $\qquad \qquad \text{of the Requested State}.$ - 3.
-Except as otherwise provided in this Treaty, assistance shall be provided without regard to whether the conduct which is the subject of the investigation, prosecution, or proceeding in the Requesting State would constitute an offense under the laws of the Requested State.
+- 4 -Article 1 Scope of Assistance 1.
+The Contracting Parties shall provide mutual assistance, in accordance with the provisions of this Treaty, in connection with the investigation, prosecution, and prevention of offenses, and in proceedings related to criminal matters.
+2. Assistance shall include: (a) taking the testimony or statements of persons; (b) providing documents, records, and articles of evidence; (c) locating or identifying persons; (d) serving documents; (e) transferring persons in custody for testimony or other purposes; (f) executing requests for searches and seizures; (g) assisting in proceedings related to restraint, confiscation, forfeiture of assets, restitution; and collection of fines; (h) examining objects and sites; and (i) any other form of assistance not prohibited by the laws of the Requested State.
+3. Assistance shall be provided without regard to whether the conduct which is the subject of the investigation, prosecution, or proceeding in the Requesting State would constitute an offense under the laws of the Requested State.
+However, the Requested State may, in its discretion, refuse to comply in whole or in part with a request for assistance under this Treaty to the extent that it appears to the Central Authority of the Requested State to concern conduct which would not constitute an offense under the laws of the Requested State.